-In order to understand the magnitude of the need to improve housing cost burden for home owners, this analysis considers the median purchase price of homes within each county and the City of Atlanta, compared to median incomes, an affordability gap exists for households earning up to 120% AMI.
+In order to understand the magnitude of the need to improve housing cost burden for homeowners, this analysis considers the median purchase price of homes within each county and the City of Atlanta, compared to median incomes.
+Results show that an affordability gap exists for households earning up to 120% AMI.